 The unpopular 1872 Licensing Act among other provisions had ordered public houses in country areas to close at 11 p.m.

 At the Guisborough Brewster sessions the Police Superintendent reported another 200 arrests in the area for drunkenness over the previous year and that because the population had increased so rapidly and there were not enough licensed houses drink was being sold illegally in "Carling Howe", Liverton, Skinningrove, Whitecliffe Houses, New Lofthouse, North Skelton and Kilton.

 6th September -

 Skelton Park Pit.
-Thomas Maddocks, a miner aged about 45, was killed.
+Thomas Maddocks, a Miner aged about 45, was killed.

 He was working with a man named Samuel Gatehouse "driving a headway".

 The stone was sent right into the place where Maddock and his mate were working.
 Maddock was killed instantly and Gatehouse severely injured.
 The deceased leaves a widow and family.

-23rd September - VOLUNTEERS.
+23rd September -

 Some 700 men of the 1st Battalion of the North Yorkshire Volunteers gathered from across the North Riding and were reviewed at Redcar.